User Interface Guide

 FX Patcher

-You can freely connect modules represented by nodes.
-The circular arc displayed on each node indicates the range for connecting it to another node.
+You can freely connect modules represented as nodes.
+The circular arc shown on each node indicates the range within which it can connect to another node.

 Mouse Interactions